The pain scale is subjective. It is essential to develop a methodology that will determine objective measures of chronic pain.

-Physical pain is most often the result of injury (accidental or intentional) or illness.
+Physical pain is often the result of injury (accidental or intentional) or illness.

-- Blow, accident, burn, injury, etc. (Whether accidentally or intentionally) - This causes immediate inflammation.
+- Blow, accident, burn, injury, etc. (Accidentally or intentionally) causes immediate inflammation.
 Sometimes, it also creates infection.

-- Local or chronic inflammation results from a pathogenic infectious processor without a present pathogen still producing inflammation.
+- Local or chronic inflammation results from a pathogenic infectious processor without a present pathogen-producing inflammation.

-- When we have toothaches due to cavities in the teeth, the cause is a caries bacterial infection that causes inflammation, swelling, and of course, pain.
+- When we have toothaches due to cavities in the teeth, the cause is a caries bacterial infection that causes inflammation, swelling, and pain.

-- If we are cut from a knife, the body's response is an inflammatory response—Swelling, redness, and closure of the bleeding wound.
+- If a knife cuts us, the body's inflammatory response is swelling, redness, and closure of the bleeding wound.
 The pain is usually temporary and subsides within a few minutes.

-- Migraines are an inflammatory phenomenon with pains that can last indefinitely for consecutive days.
-Migraine is also an inflammatory phenomenon, except that the swelling we usually do not feel or see.
+- Migraines are an inflammatory phenomenon with pains lasting indefinitely for consecutive days.
+Migraine is also an inflammatory phenomenon, except for the swelling we usually do not feel or see.
 (Jugular veins.)